act-rules/act-rules.github.io/_rules/audio-transcript-2eb176.md

 ## Assumptions

-This rule assumes that the language of the page can be correctly determined, either programmatically or by analyzing the content.
+This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.

 ## Accessibility Support